Music in Leeds: Venues

 The O2 Academy Leeds opened in October 2008 on the site of the former Town & County Club music venue.
 The 2,300 capacity venue is run by the Academy Music Group and follows in-line with their other music venues around the UK.

 The Duchess of York was situated at 71 Vicar Lane in the city centre of Leeds, arguably the busiest music venue during its tenure, was not mentioned with honour.
 It was gutted by Hugo Boss, silencing a major music venue and turning this historic musical landmark in the great North of England into a boutique.
 There were two to three live bands performing there, seven nights a week for almost the entirety of its existence.
-Bands such as U2, Nirvana, Oasis, Cud, Blur, Radiohead, Manic Street Preachers, Green Day, Chumbawamba, Steve Marriott, the Grandmothers of Invention, Barrie Gledden, Bleach, Pavement, Isaac Guillory, Dumpy's Rusty Nuts, Pulp, Coldplay, Little Chief, Mick Taylor of The Rolling Stones, Ship of Fools, Stereophonics, The Wedding Present and many more.
+Bands/acts such as Nick Harper, U2, Nirvana, Oasis, Cud, Blur, Radiohead, Manic Street Preachers, Green Day, Chumbawamba, Steve Marriott, the Grandmothers of Invention, Barrie Gledden, Bleach, Pavement, Isaac Guillory, Dumpy's Rusty Nuts, Pulp, Coldplay, Little Chief, Mick Taylor of The Rolling Stones, Ship of Fools, Stereophonics, The Wedding Present and many more.

 Occasional gigs are held in Millennium Square in the city centre (including the Kaiser Chiefs in 2006), Roundhay Park (which was home to Love Parade in 2000 and has hosted gigs by Madonna, U2, Robbie Williams, Michael Jackson and The Rolling Stones), Harewood House, Leeds Town Hall, Leeds Holy Trinity Church and Leeds Parish Church.
 The city centre itself has a musical heritage of its own, with several bands, such as Collectors Club, choosing to set music videos there.

 The First Direct Arena (also known as the Leeds Arena) is a 13,500 capacity entertainment focused arena located in the Arena Quarter hosting major international entertainment acts.

 In September 2014, The Cockpit announced it would be closing permanently after 20 years in existence, leading to the opening of the Key Club, which continued to host all of its club nights, in addition to hosting bands such as Fit for an Autopsy, Blood Youth, Cancer Bats, Beartooth, Frank Carter and the Rattlesnakes, Idles and The Wonder Years.